 The right wing Lebanese Falangist party has said a campaign of revenge could follow a bomb explosion at its headquarters in east Beirut on Monday (3 January) night which killed 35 people.

-The right wing Lebanese Falangist party has said a campaign of revenge could follow a bomb explosion at its headquarters in east Beirut on Monday (3 January) night which killed 35 people.
+Background: The right wing Lebanese Falangist party has said a campaign of revenge could follow a bomb explosion at its headquarters in east Beirut on Monday (3 January) night which killed 35 people.
 The explosion was the worst single act of violence since most fighting in the civil war ended on November the 15th.

 SYNOPSIS: The bomb damaged five buildings near the Falangist party headquarters and wrecked 17 cars.
 The explosion left a hole eight feet (2.5 metres) deep in the road and broke window 500 yards (metres) away.
 Dr. Michael Raphael, head of the Falangist Corps of Engineering, said the bomb was made mostly of plastic explosives and had the force of 770 pounds (350 kgs) of TNT.
 It caused total destruction within a radius of 50 yards (metres) Apart from the 35 dead, about 150 people were injured.
 85 ware still in hospital on Tuesday.)